hadil-karous/linear-regression-/README.md

-# 📈 Linear Regression – CS229 Project
+# 📈 Linear Regression – CS229 LINEAR REGRESSION EXERCICE

 This project includes Python implementations of linear regression models from the Stanford CS229 course.